Privacy Policy

 6.1 SSL/TLS encryption

-This site uses SSL or TLS encryption to ensure the security of data processing and to protect the transmission of confidential content, such as orders, login data or contact requests that you send to us as the operator.
-You can recognize an encrypted connection by the “https://” in the address line of the browser instead of “http://” and by the lock symbol in your browser line.
+This site uses SSL or TLS encryption to guarantee the security of data processing and to protect the transmission of confidential content, such as orders, login data or contact enquiries that you send to us as the operator.
+You can recognise an encrypted connection by the fact that the address bar of the browser contains a “https://” instead of a “http://” and by the lock symbol in your browser bar.

 We use this technology to protect your transmitted data.